Chiqué Tango Milonga

 This milonga has a family feel – very comfortable and friendly.
 There are good dancers but people don’t go there to strut their stuff; they go to mix and mingle and have fun dancing.
 The Cabeceo (the inviting to dance with nods of the head) is strictly observed, but still the milonga feels informal and relaxed.
 There is no pressure or elitism.

-A few foreigners attend, but the milonga is not dripping with them and those who prey on them.
-The dancers are well-groomed and well-dressed and generally between the ages of 50-80, but with younger exceptions.
-If a lady isn’t dancing much, Julio himself will invite her.
-Or Ruben Aybar might (my partner), who is an excellent milonguero and teacher.
+A few foreigners attend, but not too many.
+The dancers are well-groomed and well-dressed and generally between the ages of 50-80, but with some exceptions.

 Strictly Tango

 Chiqué used to be held at Club Español where it drew many more attendees due to the elaborate architecture.
-Many tourist groups would pay to go into the milonga just to gape at it’s beautiful gilt salon.
-This isn’t so in Casa Galicia, which is still very nice, but nothing extraordinary in terms of architecture.
-There is an image of Santiago el Major in a glass case on the wall, and several huge oil paintings of the homeland (which I suppose could use a wash).
-There are chandeliers and gewgaws on the ceiling, and Julio is planning on installing air conditioning soon.
+Many visitors would pay to go into the milonga just to gape at it’s beautiful gilt salon.
+This isn’t so in Casa de Galicia, which is still very nice, but nothing extraordinary in terms of architecture.
+There is an image of Santiago el Major in a glass case on the wall, and several huge oil paintings of the homeland (which could use a wash).
+There are chandeliers and gewgaws on the ceiling.

 Help support Chiqué